odpi/egeria-react-ui/cra-client/src/components/GlossaryAuthor/components/visualisation/HELP.md

 &nbsp;

 The GLOssary author Visualiser and Explorer (GLOVE) interface provides a way to visualise glossary artifacts in Egeria.
-It is possible to retrieve nodes and lines, view their properties and display them as a graph of interconnected objects.
+It is possible to retrieve nodes and relationships, view their properties and display them as a graph of interconnected objects.
 The instances are presented both textually (on the left side) and diagrammatically (on the right side).

 &nbsp;